pensjonatus/flash-fiction/blog/disappointed.md

 ---
-title: 'Disappointed'
+title: Disappointed
 date: '2013-04-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 John got up in the middle of the night and stepped out into the unfamiliar